Akshay448/polaris_food/README.md

 ## Points to note before running the project
-* A simple sqlite database (file fooddelivery.db) is being used here for demo purposes, it's not scalable solution but just to represent the working code
+* A simple sqlite database (file fooddelivery.db) is being used here for demo purposes, it's not scalable solution but just to represent end to end working code.
-* If run through docker, it will be difficult to access the db, because docker is putting everything inside the container including db file, and vendor directory which makes it heavy
+* If run through docker, it will be difficult to access the db, because docker is putting everything inside the container including db file, and vendor directory which makes it difficult to access the db file from inside the container.
-* if you want to access the db simultaneously while calling the apis, tun the server in local system using go installed in your system, mentioned the commands below
+* if you want to access the db simultaneously while calling the apis, run the api server in local system using go installed in your system, mentioned the commands below

 ## Running in docker

-### Build and run the application using Docker:
-takes about 5 minutes to build the images, please be patient
+Build and run the application using Docker: takes about 5 minutes to build the images, please be patient

 ```bash